Heartbeat (Jimmy Somerville song)

 "Heartbeat" is a song by Scottish pop singer-songwriter Jimmy Somerville, formerly the lead vocalist of the bands Bronski Beat and Communards.
-Released in January 1995 as the first single from his second solo album, Dare to Love (1995), it peaked at #24 on the UK Singles Chart in February of that year and at #15 in his native Scotland.
-The song also topped the US Billboard Hot Dance Club Play for one week in April 1995, becoming Somerville's first (and, to date, only) solo #1 on that chart.
-Backing vocals on the song are performed by American dance music singers Shawn Christopher and Yvonne Gage.
+It was co-written by him with Richard Stannard and Matt Rowe, and produced by Stephen Hague and Gianfranco Bortolotti.
+The song features backing vocals by American dance music singers Shawn Christopher and Yvonne Gage.
+Released in January 1995 by London Records as the first single from Somerville's second solo album, Dare to Love (1995), it peaked at number 24 on the UK Singles Chart in February of that year and reached number in his native Scotland.
+The song received mixes from remixers like Armand van Helden and E-Smoove, and also topped the US Billboard Hot Dance Club Play for one week in April 1995, becoming Somerville's first and only solo number one on that chart.
+The accompanying music video for "Heartbeat" was filmed in black-and-white.

 Critical reception

-In his weekly UK chart commentary, James Masterton wrote, "This new single marks his re-emergence from a musical lay-off with an inoffensive piece of Hi-NRG pop but not a record that is destined to make major waves on the chart."

-Music video

-The accompanying music video for "Heartbeat" was filmed in black-and-white.
-It was later published on YouTube in January 2019.